EskildVeren/summer24/README.md

 ## 21.08; Drawing chesspieces

 I have started drawing chess pieces, so every one of them doesn't look the same.
 This turned out to be both easier and harder than I thought it would be.
 I am happy with the rook, because it looks a bit cartoonish.
 Still, most of the pieces remain.
 I also got the image drawing in the canvas working, but had to ignore typescript in one line.
 I will try to find a method for not doing this, but it works at the moment.
 I have set up an error that will pop up if something goes wrong, which I think justifies ignoring TypeScript for that one line until I know how to check the type of an html element.

+## 24.08; Finishing all chesspieces

+Today, I finished drawing all chesspieces.
+It actually made the whole game fel better.
+The chesspieces may not be the most pretty, and the king is a bit tiny, but I think they have a certain charm.
+There is also an issue that all pieces have the same color, but I will try to fix that once I know why the pieces have such a bad resolution as a SVG